joezersk/aci-tools/README.md

 <BR>
 Script 2.
 Automate the removal of the APIC generated networking in SCVMM (Powershell)
 <BR>
 Script 3.
-Automated Factory Reset a full ACI Fabric (Python)
+Automated Factory Reset a full ACI Fabric (Python) - New and Improved v2 with sanity check!
+Jan 2018
 <BR>
 Script 4.
 Automated clean up of ACI-vCenter DVS Networking (PowerCLI)
 <HR>